gizatt/spatial_scene_grammars/models/README.md

 # Software prereqs

-Install trimesh with `pip install trimesh`.
+Install deps with `pip install trimesh open3d opencv-python imutils`.

 You'll need a backend that can do convex decomposition, too -- IIRC, having `blender` on your path *might* be enough.
 But I usually copy the code out of